- Publication 542 - Introductory Material

 For more information on deducting or amortizing start-up and organizational costs, see the instructions for your income tax return.
 Also see Pub.
 535, chapter 7, Costs You Can Deduct or Capitalize, and chapter 8, Amortization.

 A corporation that uses an accrual method of accounting cannot deduct business expenses and interest owed to a related person who uses the cash method of accounting until the corporation makes the payment and the corresponding amount is includible in the related person's gross income.
-Determine the relationship, for this rule, as of the end of the tax year for which the expense or interest would otherwise be deductible.
+Determine the relationship as of the end of the tax year for which the expense or interest would otherwise be deductible.
 If a deduction is denied, the rule will continue to apply even if the corporation's relationship with the person ends before the expense or interest is includible in the gross income of that person.
 These rules also deny the deduction of losses on the sale or exchange of property between related persons.

 A corporation must make special adjustments to certain items before it takes them into account in determining its taxable income.
 These items are known as corporate preference items and they include the following.